Altinity/altinityknowledgebase/content/en/engines/mergetree-table-engine-family/replacingmergetree/_index.md

 Since 23.2, profile level ```final=1``` can force final automatically, see https://github.com/ClickHouse/ClickHouse/pull/40945

-Clickhouse merge parts only in scope of single partition, so if two rows with the same replacing key would land in different partitions, they would **never** be merged in single row.
+ClickHouse merge parts only in scope of single partition, so if two rows with the same replacing key would land in different partitions, they would **never** be merged in single row.
 FINAL keyword works in other way, it merge all rows across all partitions.
 But that behavior can be changed via`do_not_merge_across_partitions_select_final` setting.

 ```sql
 CREATE TABLE repl_tbl_part